-Utili Utilities PO1 9 E19 elec ervices including water supply, sewage disposal, tricity, street lighting, telecommunications and gas vailable) are provided in a manner that: Development is provided with an appropriate level of service and infrastructure in accordance with Planning scheme policy - Integrated design (Appendix A). a. is effective in delivery of service and meets reasonable community expectations; b. has capacity to service the maximum lot yield envisaged for the zone and the service provider's design assumptions; C. ensures a logical, sequential, efficient and integrated roll out of the service network; d. is conveniently accessible in the event of maintenance or repair;
+Utilities PO19 E19 All services including water supply, sewage disposal, Development is provided with an appropriate level of electricity, street lighting, telecommunications and gas service and infrastructure in accordance with Planning (if available) are provided in a manner that: scheme policy - Integrated design (Appendix A). is effective in delivery of service and meets a. reasonable community expectations; has capacity to service the maximum lot yield envisaged for the zone and the service provider's design assumptions; C. ensures a logical, sequential, efficient and integrated roll out of the service network; is conveniently accessible in the event of d. maintenance or repair;